What are we trying to achieve at SpiritFire?

 Are SpiritFire circles “staged” performances, or can I drum and dance as I feel called?

-Parts of the night-time rituals are pre-organized, such as the fire lighting each night, but they are intended to be community experiences, not performances.
+Parts of the night-time rituals are pre-organized, such as the fire lighting each night, but they are intended to be community experiences, *not* performances.
 The general course of the evening is meant to be a container in which you are encouraged to sing, recite poetry, dance, and drum as your spirit calls.
 Importantly, we remember each night that the fire is a space for group interaction and not personal or individual “performance.”
-Every gathering has its unique set of aesthetic and artistic agreements, and we try to make those things as explicit as possible via this FAQ and at the opening circle, or at meetings for drummers, etc. during the event.
+Every gathering has its unique set of aesthetic and artistic agreements, and we try to make those things as explicit as possible via this FAQ and at the opening circle, or at affinity experiences like Homecomers, Musicians Meeting, etc. during the event.
 Both experienced and newer participants will all benefit by taking time during the night to breathe, view what is going on, and get a feel for how everyone is interacting with each other.
 You are welcome here, and we encourage you to ask questions of any of the staff or teachers.
 We only ask of each other that voices be honored and heard as each of us would want from our community, in a respectful and conscious way.

 If I come by myself, will I have a good time?

 YES!
-Each year, SpiritFire welcomes many new attendees, many of them attending alone.
+Each year, SpiritFire welcomes many new attendees, many of them attending on their own – but not alone!
 One of our main goals is to create a space where everyone feels welcome, and can step through a diverse range of open doorways via workshops, jams, rituals, community work shifts, and affinity groups.
 For those attending for the first time, we offer and recommend a special “Homecomers” affinity group, which has been quite popular.
 There you can ask questions, offer up a bit of who you are, and meet new friends.
 We also recognize that many first time attendees bring with them amazing expertise and experience in their own fields, and we welcome you to share yours.
 All of the presenters here are amazingly approachable, too — don’t hesitate to step right in and introduce yourself!
 You’ll be in the flow before you know it.

 I’m not into all that ritual stuff – I just want to drum/dance/chant with like-minded folks.
 Do I have to participate in the rituals?